-Intermediate proficiency in a language can be demonstrated by achieving a score of 530 on the SAT II language test currently offered in French, German, Italian, Spanish, or Latin; by earning a B or better in a noncredit foreign language reading course for graduate students (GRS LF 621 or equivalent); by earning a B or better in a graduate-level (500 or higher) course in foreign literature taught in the literature’s language; or by earning a B or better in a graduate-level course in Old English.
+Intermediate reading proficiency in a language can be demonstrated by passing a written translation test administered by the English department; achieving a score of 530 on the SAT II language test; earning a B or better in a noncredit foreign language reading course for graduate students (GRS LF 621 or equivalent); earning a B or better in a graduate-level (500 or higher) course in foreign literature taught in the literature’s language; or earning a B or better in a graduate-level course in Old English.

 To be admitted to doctoral candidacy, the student must pass a comprehensive oral examination in a major area of literary study defined by the student in consultation with the advisor.
 The area chosen for examination is normally related to the student’s anticipated dissertation topic.

 Candidates shall demonstrate their abilities for independent study in a dissertation representing original research or scholarship.
 A prospectus for the dissertation must be completed and approved by the readers, the director of graduate studies, and the department chair/program director.
 Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in their field(s) and demonstrate a mastery of their field(s) of specialization in relation to their dissertation.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy degree.